jonasrlg/dpasp-argumentation/README.md

-# Undergraduate Thesis — Jonas Rodrigues Lima Gonçalves
+Thesis — Jonas Rodrigues Lima Gonçalves

-This repository contains the undergraduate thesis **"Enhancing Argumentation Structure Parsing with Deep Probabilistic Answer Set Programming"**, developed as part of the Institute of Mathematics and Statistics of the University of São Paulo.
+This repository contains the thesis **"Enhancing Argumentation Structure Parsing with Deep Probabilistic Answer Set Programming"**, developed as part of the Institute of Mathematics and Statistics of the University of São Paulo.

 ## Abstract